← Back to projects

 Code Showcase 1

-The map_record() function is a Strategy Pattern router — 30 lines that cleanly separate routing logic from mapping logic.
-Each layer2_action dispatches to a dedicated builder, with unknown actions and Layer 1 inconsistencies funneled to the review queue rather than silently dropping records.
+map_record() is the router.
+30 lines that cleanly split routing from mapping.
+Each layer2_action dispatches to its own builder.
+Unknown actions and Layer 1 inconsistencies go to the review queue.
+Nothing gets silently dropped.

 python